barbazul/1kfa/mod_guide_player.md

 ### The GM

-The GM's job is to know all the rules, and say stuff.
+The GM's job is to help everyone follow the rules of the game, and say stuff.
 Occasionally they will write notes and scribble some quick numerical facts.

-The GM's domain is the world.
+The imagined world and its inhabitants will be narrated mainly by the GM.

 ### The Players

-Player, your domain is your character.
+Player, your narrative contribution will mainly be your character.

 ![The player's job](images/player_job.png){ width=2.5inch }